14th July 2021

 Check your copy for mistakes

-First impressions count and if people spot mistakes they might start to question your attention to detail and even worse whether you’re actually a legitimate business.
+First impressions count and if people spot mistakes in your copy they might question your attention to detail and whether you’re a legitimate business.

-Producing copy for your website isn’t easy so don’t feel bad about reaching out for help when it comes to writing or proofreading.
+Producing copy for your website isn’t easy so don’t feel bad about reaching out to a copywriter.

 Keep your website up to date

-If you have a blog on your website and you’ve not updated it for a long period of time people might start to wonder whether your business is still trading.
+If you have a blog that’s not been updated for a while people might start to wonder whether your business is still trading.

-You need a lot of time and energy to create content for your website but it’s worth it for a few reasons.
+You do need a lot of time and energy to create content for your website but it’s well worth it.

-Posting regular content will improve your search ranking, help to establish you as an expert and provide a useful resource for your clients and potential clients.
+Posting regular content will improve your search ranking.
+It will also establish you as an expert and provide a useful resource for your clients and potential clients.

-Having an SSL certificate on your website makes your customers feel like they’re in safe hands and it shows that you’ve gone that extra mile to secure your website.
+Having an SSL certificate on your website makes your customers feel like they’re in safe hands.
+It shows that you’ve gone that extra mile to secure your website.

-SSL certificates have been a ‘must have’ for e-commerce websites for some time and they’re now becoming an essential part of all websites.
+SSL certificates have been a ‘must have’ for e-commerce websites for some time and are becoming an essential part of all websites.

-If you don’t have an SSL most browsers mark your website as ‘not secure’ and this could potentially put people off using your website.
+If you don’t have an SSL most browsers mark your website as ‘not secure’ and this could potentially put people off using it.